SivaCLO/polymerd/README.md

 ### Project's folders

-- `app` - code of your application goes here.
+- `app` - includes polymer-starter-kit
 - `config` - place where you can declare environment specific stuff for your app.
 - `build` - in this folder lands built, runnable application.
 - `releases` - ready for distribution installers will land here.